 The GSO now has established an annual tradition of producing a global community opera inspired by a cutting-edge scientific field, and through which inquiry will take place in both art and science.
 In 2016, we collaborated with the art@CMS programme at CERN, so as to realize the Global Science Opera “Ghost Particles” on the topic of particle physics, inspired by Dr. Sofoklis Sotiriou.
 Schools, universities, art institutions, research centers in 25 countries were involved in this opera which was streamed live online by TV-Haugaland.

-Now, in 2017, GSO turns its vision to the Moon in order to create “Moon Village – a Global Science Opera” in dialogue with the European Space Agency (ESA) Moon Village initiative.
-The opera, which will be performed in December, 2017 will explore social, scientific, technological, educational and artistic developments as humanity prepares its permanent place in space.
+In 2017, GSO turned its vision to the Moon in order to create “Moon Village – a Global Science Opera” in dialogue with the European Space Agency (ESA) Moon Village initiative.
+The opera, which was performed in December 2017, explored social, scientific, technological, educational and artistic developments as humanity prepares its permanent place in space.

 - Thrive (coming November 20th 2021 at 2pm CET)